Mogli12/VehicleControlAddon/README.md

-# VehicleControlAddon for Farming Simulator 2022
+# VehicleControlAddon for Farming Simulator 2025

 ## Status

-I moved several issues to the new discussion forum.
-Please use the disucssion forum for questions and ideas.
+First FS25 version...

 ## Developer version
 Please be aware you're using a developer version, which may and will contain errors, bugs, mistakes and unfinished code.